-WHEREAS, BIS and ZTE have entered into a Settlement Agreement pursuant to Section 766.18(a) of the Regulations, whereby they agreed to settle this matter in accordance with the terms and conditions set forth therein;
+WHEREAS, BIS and ZTE have entered into a settlement agreement that would supersede the March 2017 Settlement Agreement (the "Superseding Settlement Agreement" or the "Agreement"), whereby they agreed to settle this matter in accordance with the terms and conditions set forth therein;

-WHEREAS, in reviewing the Settlement Agreement, I have taken into consideration the admissions of liability by ZTE Corporation and ZTE Kangxun set forth in the Settlement Agreement concerning each of the allegations contained and violations alleged in the Proposed Charging Letter, and also have taken into consideration the plea agreement entered between ZTE Corporation and the U.S. Attorney's Office for the Northern District of Texas and the United States Department of Justice, National Security Division (collectively, the "Department of Justice") related to this matter ("the plea agreement"), and the settlement agreement entered into between ZTE Corporation and the U.S. Department of the Treasury's Office of Foreign Assets Control ("OFAC") related to this matter ("the OFAC settlement agreement"); and
+WHEREAS, in reviewing the Superseding Settlement Agreement, I have taken into consideration the admissions of liability by ZTE concerning each of the allegations contained and violations alleged in the Proposed Charging Letter and the violations described in the April 15, 2018 Order;

+WHEREAS, in reviewing the Superseding Settlement Agreement, I have also taken into consideration the guilty plea entered by ZTE Corporation in March 2017, pursuant to the plea agreement (the "March 2017 Plea Agreement") entered into between ZTE Corporation and the U.S. Attorney's Office for the Northern District of Texas and the United States Department of Justice, National Security Division (collectively, the "Department of Justice"), as well as the March 2017 Settlement Agreement entered into between ZTE Corporation and the U.S. Department of the Treasury's Office of Foreign Assets Control ("OFAC") related to this matter (the "OFAC Settlement Agreement");